Fixed-Rate Ending Soon?, Secure your Rate Now

 Both the incentives and criteria vary from lender to lender, but some examples are:

-• Barclays – On homes with an EPC rating of 81 or above, or in energy efficiency bands A or B, lower rates are available on some of their fixed-term mortgages.
+• Barclays—Lower rates are available on some of their fixed-term mortgages for homes with an EPC rating of 81 or above or in energy efficiency bands A or B.

-• Lloyds – don’t have a specific green mortgage, but are offering to lend either additional funds on your current mortgage, or when you remortgage to fund eco-friendly home improvements.
+• Lloyds doesn’t have a specific green mortgage but is offering to lend additional funds on your current mortgage or when you remortgage to fund eco-friendly home improvements.

 Important

-If you’re concerned about the green credentials of the lender themselves, then not many currently practice what they preach in terms of sustainability, however, Danske Bank recently launched an entirely carbon-neutral mortgage, and other lenders are expected to follow their example.
+If you’re concerned about the green credentials of the lenders themselves, not many currently practice what they preach in terms of sustainability.
+However, Danske Bank recently launched an entirely carbon-neutral mortgage, and other lenders are expected to follow their example.

 Eligibility factors

-• Deposit requirement – The majority of eco home mortgages require a larger deposit than other products.
-This may be as high as 20-30%, due to them being either non-standard construction and/or self-build properties, as both are considered higher-risk purchases from a lender’s perspective.
+• Deposit requirement – Most eco-home mortgages require a larger deposit than other products.
+This may be as high as 20-30% due to them being either non-standard construction and/or self-build properties, as both are considered higher-risk purchases from a lender’s perspective.

-There are lenders in the niche with lower requirements, however, their other criteria may be stricter.
-It’s unlikely that you will qualify with the 5% minimum deposit that’s typically accepted for standard residential purchases.
+There are lenders in the niche with lower requirements.
+However, their other criteria may be stricter.
+You will unlikely qualify with the 5% minimum deposit that’s typically accepted for standard residential purchases.

-• Property requirements – Each lender will specify their own criteria that a property will need to meet (or you’ll need to commit for it to meet when complete) and you’ll typically need, at least an EPC (Energy Performance Certificate) in order to confirm the level of energy performance achieved.
+• Property Requirements—Each lender will specify the criteria that a property must meet (or you’ll need to commit to a meeting when it’s complete), and you’ll typically need at least an EPC (Energy Performance Certificate) to confirm the level of energy performance achieved.

-Some lenders will only accept newly built properties and may even require that you are purchasing a property from an approved list of partner developers.
+Some lenders will only accept newly built properties and may even require that you purchase a property from an approved list of partner developers.

-If you’re looking to purchase or build an eco home, you’re getting in at the ground level of what’s expected to be the future standard for UK properties, and there are a plethora of benefits to gain, not least future-proofing the value of your new home.
-That said, this is still a fairly new lending niche and certainly a complex one.
+If you’re looking to purchase or build an eco-home, you’re getting in at the ground level of what’s expected to be the future standard for UK properties, and there are a plethora of benefits to gain, not least future-proofing the value of your new home.
+That said, this is still a fairly new and complex lending niche.

-We work with brokers across the country who are experts in securing finance for those looking to build or buy an eco home.
-They can help you find those lenders offering the most competitive terms for the type of green mortgage or finance that you need.
+We work with brokers across the country who are experts in securing finance for those looking to build or buy an eco-home.
+They can help you find lenders offering the most competitive terms for the type of green mortgage or finance you need.

-Get in touch on 0808 189 2301 or make an enquiry today, and our free broker matching service will pair you with the most suitable broker for your needs.
-There’s absolutely no obligation, and your initial consultation will always be free.
+Get in touch on 0330 818 7026 or make an enquiry today, and our broker matching service will pair you with the most suitable broker for your needs.
+There’s no obligation, and your initial consultation will always be free.

 Ask a quick question